2021/22 Postgraduate Fee

 Guide to Student Finances in Scotland

-For enquiries about payment methods, please contact the Credit Controller in the Finance Office (firstname.lastname@example.org).
+For enquiries about payment methods, please contact the Credit Controller, Finance Office, email@example.com.
 Full details on the Student Debt Policy are available from the Finance Office on request.